Blake Shelton Says Fans Ask Daily "What the Hell Happened" for Him to End Up With Gwen Stefani - E! Online

 "Every day, if I look at social media or wherever, there's always somebody commenting, going, 'Man, what the hell happened to this world where Gwen Stefani and Blake Shelton are a thing now,'" Blake said, smiling.
 "So we thought it'd be fun to have some fun with it."

-Luckily, the couple is having the last laugh, not to mention that their famous fans continue to support the relationship.
+Luckily, they're having the last laugh, not to mention that their famous fans continue to support the relationship.
 Indeed, Miley Cyrus recently offered her services as a wedding singer for the upcoming nuptials.

 The exchange began on Jan.
 31 when Gwen complimented Miley on her performance for NPR's Tiny Desk Concerts.
 The "Prisoner" singer was understandably thrilled by the praise and then added, "ALSO @gwenstefani @blakeshelton I'll be your wedding singer!
 I promise to be on my best behavior.
 Or worst. whatever you want!
 It's your special day!
 Cheers to loving you both almost as much as you love each other!"